Business customer COVID-19 FAQs

 Business.govt.nz has information and guidance for workplaces operating under the different COVID-19 Alert Levels.

-WorkSafe also has health and safety information for businesses operating at Level 2.
+WorkSafe also has health and safety information for businesses operating during COVID-19 restrictions.

 Do I need to pass on the COVID-19 wage subsidy to my employees receiving weekly compensation from ACC?